AUTOMATED VACCINE MANAGEMENT SYSTEM

 Small medical practices that administer vaccinations typically pay for the vaccines up front and store them in small refrigerators that are unable to maintain temperatures within the narrow 2 – 8°C specified by vaccine manufacturers and required by the Center for Disease Control (CDC) for most refrigerated vaccines.
 If vaccine temperatures are not maintained within range, the vaccines may not be effective and may need to be discarded, a significant expense that the practice must absorb.
 The lack of a more robust solution and the economic risks combined to deter some practices from offering a full range of vaccines for adult and pediatric patients.
 NOVO’s customer, TruMed Systems, engaged one of NOVO’s frequent collaborators, DDSTUDIO, for user experience design, and DDSTUDIO recommended NOVO for the electromechanical and software engineering.

-TruMed’s vision was a system that would make vaccine management for refrigerated and frozen vaccines simple and affordable by providing inventory control, cold chain management, dispensing, and tracking for typical adult and pediatric medical practices.
-The development team worked with prospective users to understand their needs at a detailed level.
+TruMed’s vision was to create an automated vaccine management system that would simplify vaccine administration for typical adult and pediatric medical practices by automating the entire workflow.
+They envisioned an automated kiosk-like system with cloud-enabled inventory control, vaccine tracking, cold chain management, and many other features, with a simple user interface.
+NOVO’s development team worked with prospective users to understand their needs at a detailed level.
 A sophisticated, connected health device christened AccuVax began to take shape.

 Some of the high-level system requirements included:

 - Maintain refrigerated and frozen vaccines at their specified temperature during storage, loading, and retrieval